 Introduced on 1st April 1973, VAT is primarily a tax on the consumption of goods and services.
 It is the VAT-registered supplier of these goods and services who charges the tax on his supplies.
 He collects it on behalf of the government.

 When introduced, VAT was infamously described as ‘a simple tax’, but this is no longer the case.
 It has, therefore, become more of a burden on the VAT-registered person.
 He may find that a raft of penalties are now levied on him if he makes an honest mistake.
 Let alone attempts (unwisely) to defraud the revenue!

-HM Revenue and Customs (HMRC) are given the responsibility of administrating the tax and ensuring that the correct amount of tax is collected by VAT-registered persons and paid into the government coffers at the correct time by the Value Added Tax Act 1994, Sch.
+HM Revenue and Customs (HMRC) is responsible for administrating the tax to ensure they collect the correct amount.
+The government collects the correct amount of tax at the correct time by the Value Added Tax Act 1994, Sch.
 11, para.
 1(1).

 When VAT was first introduced, contraventions of the legislation were treated as criminal matters (as they were under the preceding tax, purchase tax).
 However, as a result of the Keith Committee’s recommendations, many of the minor offences have become decriminalised and civil penalties introduced.
 A civil evasion penalty now exists to tackle less serious instances of fraud.